kvinstrange/Data1200_Assignment/README.md

 between_00_05 = df[(df["Year"] >= 2000) & (df["Year"] <= 2005)]
 print(between_00_05)

+### Part 5: Practice Questions
+- Practice tasks include showing all databases, retrieving sales data between 2000-2005, and identifying data types and column names for the filtered DataFrame.

 ## Deployment
 This project does not have a deployment step as it is intended for local analysis and testing.